cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-rotate.md

 # acra-rotate

-`acra-rotate` is a command-line utility that rotates intermediate keys or [Zone](/acra/security-controls/zones) keys and re-encrypt data stored in database or as files.
+`acra-rotate` is a command-line utility that rotates intermediate keys or [Zone](/acra/security-controls/zones) (zones are deprecated since 0.94.0, will be removed in 0.95.0) keys and re-encrypt data stored in database or as files.

 ## Command line flags